 The sport of soccer dates back over 2,000 years.
 FIFA’s “History of Football” chronicles documents that an early form of the game was played in China in the second and third centuries BC.

-How has soccer changed?
-Soccer has changed in countless ways over the years; from how the game is played on the field, to how it’s handled off the field, to how fans have become intertwined with their teams and their players.
+Soccer has changed in countless ways over the years, from how the game is played on the field and handled off the field to how fans have become intertwined with their teams and their players.